aryankhollam/Rocket-Simulation-GUI-Application/README.md

 Running the Program:
 Save the Script: Save the Python script as rocket_simulation_gui.py or any name you prefer.

+Required Libraries: Built with numpy, pandas, matplotlib, openpyxl and tkinter

 Run the Script:

 Navigate to the directory where the script is saved.